 The first step in this agency prospecting process is one that often gets overlooked, and that’s planning.
 Understanding exactly what goal you are trying to achieve and the effort required to get there.

 Let’s say your goal is to get 5 new clients every month.
 To come up with a plan to realize that goal, ask yourself questions like:

 - How many sales presentations do I need to make to close 5 new clients?
 (Hypothetical answer: 10 presentations)

 - How many prospects do I need to speak with to get 10 sales presentations?
 (Hypothetical answer: 50 conversations)

 - How many contacts do I need to reach with outbound messages (InMails, emails, or phone calls) to deliver those 50 conversations?
 (Hypothetical answer: 200 contacts)

 How long will it take you to contact 10 prospects every day?
 Schedule it into your calendar as if it were a meeting.
 Block it out and don’t let anyone take that time from you.
 It’s your prospecting time, and it’s integral to the growth of your agency.
-Don’t place this call block in your calendar randomly either.
-Be strategic about where it sits.
-Consider two things;

 - When do you work at your best?
 What time of day will you be at peak performance to communicate with prospects?

 - When are your prospects likely to be available and open to communication?

 Both of these questions are contextually based on your situation.
 For example, some people are more productive first thing in the morning, whereas others are night owls.
 Take note of your personal rhythms and try to optimize this prospecting time.